Abigail Dean

 Abigail Dean is an English writer, living in south London.
-She has written the novels Girl A (2021), Day One (2024), and The Death of Us (2025).
+She is the author of the novels Girl A (2021), Day One (2024), and The Death of Us (2025).

 Biography

-Dean was born in Manchester and grew up in Hayfield, Derbyshire.
-She graduated from Robinson College, Cambridge in 2008 with a degree in English literature.
-After her degree she took a law conversion course, eventually specialising in information technology law, in which she has had a career.
+Dean was born in Manchester, England, and grew up in Hayfield, Derbyshire.
+She graduated from Robinson College, Cambridge, in 2008, with a degree in English literature.
+After her degree, she took a law conversion course, eventually specialising in information technology law, in which she has had a career.
 She worked as a lawyer for Google.

-In 2019 it was reported that Dean received a six-figure sum from UK publisher HarperCollins for her first novel Girl A and another, The Conspiracies.
+In 2019, it was reported that Dean received a six-figure sum from UK publisher HarperCollins for her first novel Girl A, and another, The Conspiracies.
 She reportedly received a seven-figure deal from US publisher Viking Press.
 Girl A was published in the UK in January 2021.

 Personal life

-She works as a full time writer.
-She lives in South East London with her husband, son and cat called Woody.
+She works as a full-time writer.
+She lives in South-East London with her husband, son and cat called Woody.